pwtail/readme/README.md

 **The plan of action**

 The first milestone is enabling the use of django orm.
 An async database backend is required for this.
-The first database will be PostgreSql, the psycopg3 driver, because it is the simplest to support: it's async API mirrors the sync one.
+The first database will be PostgreSql, psycopg3 driver, because it is the simplest to support: it's async API mirrors the sync one.

 The next set of activities could be: